qinyuncao/Stock-Trading-System/README.md

 ## Lab 1

 ## Lab 2
+This paper outlines Lab 2, titled "Asterix and the Microservice Stock Bazaar," which focuses on designing and implementing a microservices-based stock trading application with a two-tier architecture.
+The goals of the lab include learning distributed system design, virtualization, web application interfaces, and modern technology implementation.
+It emphasizes the development of a front-end service, a catalog service, and an order service to handle stock trading operations.

+In Part 1, the paper discusses the implementation details of the microservices, including the front-end service responsible for stock lookup and trade requests, the catalog service for managing stock data, and the order service for processing trading orders.
+It emphasizes the importance of concurrency handling and describes the communication mechanisms between these services.

+Part 2 discusses containerizing the application using Docker and Docker Compose, ensuring that the microservices can be easily deployed and scaled in a distributed environment.
+It highlights the need to persist data and handle network configurations when using containers.

+Finally, Part 3 addresses testing and performance evaluation.
+It suggests creating test cases to validate the functionality and error handling of the application.
+Additionally, it proposes performance testing with varying client loads and requests, focusing on latency measurements and discussing the impact of Docker containers on performance.

+In summary, Lab 2 involves designing and implementing a microservices-based stock trading application, containerizing it with Docker, and conducting testing and performance evaluation to ensure functionality and efficiency.
 ## Lab 3
 This paper describes a lab project focused on enhancing the stock trading application by implementing caching, replication, and fault tolerance mechanisms.
 The application comprises three microservices: front-end, catalog, and order services.
 Part 1 introduces caching to reduce stock query request latency, with cache consistency ensured through a server-push technique.
 Part 2 discusses replication for the order service, aiming to maintain data consistency and fault tolerance with a leader-follower architecture.
 Finally, Part 3 deals with handling crash failures and synchronization of replicas, while Part 4 entails testing and evaluation, including deployment on AWS and latency measurement for different request types.